The Sting (Futurama): Broadcast and reception

 In its initial airing, the episode received a Nielsen rating of 2.4/5, placing it 81st among primetime shows for the week of May 26 – June 1, 2003.

-This episode was nominated for an Emmy in 2003 for Outstanding Animated Program (For Programming Less Than One Hour).
+The episode was nominated for an Emmy in 2003 for Outstanding Animated Program (For Programming Less Than One Hour).
 Writer Patric Verrone was also nominated for an Annie Award for "Writing in an Animated Television Production" and the Writers Guild of America Award for Outstanding Writing in Animation at the 56th Writers Guild of America Awards.
 In 2009, this episode was named by IGN as number 24 in their list of the 25 best episodes of Futurama; the episode was included in the list because of its advancement of the relationship between Fry and Leela.
 IGN's 2019 reassessment of the list kept the episode at number 24 (despite the debut of an additional 68 Futurama episodes in the interim), but disregarded the Fry and Leela relationship, focusing instead on the episode's balance of dark themes and surreal imagery with a unique sense of humor.
 The Futon Critic rated it number 48 in its list of the top 50 television episodes of 2003.
 This episode is one of four featured in the Monster Robot Maniac Fun Collection, indicating it is one of Matt Groening's four favorite episodes.
 In 2013, it was ranked number 8 "as voted on by fans" for Comedy Central's Futurama Fanarama marathon.